Computer-Programming-B/TurtleNationalFlag/README.md

 -----------------------
 ![](TurtleNationalFlagCuba.png)
 ![](TurtleJapanFlag.png)

-*Thank you to Raymond Chan for this assignment*
+*Thanks to Raymond Chan for this assignment*